A nonlocal feature-driven exemplar-based approach for image inpainting: Numerical examples

 Analogously, the standard local biharmonic inpainting corresponds to the choice of $g_{\Delta}$ as the convolutional kernel which gives

 i.e., the finite difference approximation of the biharmonic differential operator.
 Figure \ref{fig:ex_1_step_d} presents the corresponding result.

 It is clear that the results of the harmonic and biharmonic inpainting schemes are completely specified by the known values of the image at the boundary of the inpainting domain and do not depend on the provided initialization as opposed to the nonlocal methods.
 The benefits of the nonlocal approach become apparent when considering textured images.
-One can see from Figure~\ref{fig:ex_1_PDE_a} that the local scheme fails to recover the original image structure while the same operator equation with the nonlocal forcing term $\sum_i \lambda_i (\overline{g}_i*f_i)(\bfx)$ produces the desirable result.
+One can see from Figure~\ref{fig:ex_1_PDE_a} that the local scheme fails to recover the original image structure while the same operator equation with the nonlocal forcing term $\sum_i \lambda_i (\overline{g}_i*f_i)(\bfx)$ successfully recovers texture.

-It is worth noting that the inpainting schemes based on the convolutions $g_1$ and $g_{\nabla}=(g_{\nabla_x},g_{\nabla_y})$ can be viewed as the particular implementations of the \textbf{\textit{patch nonlocal means}} and the \textbf{\textit{patch nonlocal Poisson}} methods proposed earlier in \cite{Arias2011}.
+It is worth noting that the inpainting schemes based on the convolutions $g_1$ and $g_{\nabla}=(g_{\nabla_x},g_{\nabla_y})$ can be viewed as particular implementations of the \textbf{\textit{patch nonlocal means}} and the \textbf{\textit{patch nonlocal Poisson}} methods proposed earlier in \cite{Arias2011}.
 The proposed framework is hence more general and extends capabilities of the algorithm in~\cite{Arias2011}.
 The presented case of the biharmonic inpainting based on the convolution $g_{\Delta}$ is the most obvious such extension.
 The nonlocal variants of the above operators can be also considered.
 For example, the nonlocal gradient and divergence operators are defined as follows \cite{Gilboa2008}

 \resizebox{\linewidth}{!}{

 }